adobe/aem-cif-project-archetype/README.md

 # CIF Project Archetype

+> :warning: **NOTE**: The CIF Project Archetype has been merged with AEM Project Archetype.
+For new CIF projects, user [AEM Project Archetype](https://github.com/adobe/aem-project-archetype) as the starting point.
+The sample store-front project has been extracted from the CIF Archetype (after v0.11.0) and is now available in a separate GitHub repository.
+For more details, refer to [CIF Venia Reference Site Readme](https://github.com/adobe/aem-cif-guides-venia/blob/main/README.md).

 This archetype creates a minimal Adobe Experience Manager CIF project as a starting point for your own projects using [CIF core components](https://github.com/adobe/aem-core-cif-components).
 The properties that must be provided when using this archetype allow to name as desired all parts of this project.

 This project is based on [aem-project-archetype](https://github.com/adobe/aem-project-archetype).